Product Engineering & Embedded Software — Firmware & IoT

 Hardware products are only as good as the software running on them.
-The firmware that controls device behaviour, the cloud backend that processes sensor data, the mobile app that gives users visibility into device status, and the over-the-air update infrastructure that lets you improve the product after it ships — these are software problems that require developers who understand both the hardware constraints and the software engineering discipline needed to work within them.
+The firmware controls device behaviour.
+The cloud backend processes sensor data.
+The mobile app gives users visibility into device status.
+The over-the-air update infrastructure lets you improve the product after it ships.
+All of these are software problems.
+They require developers who understand both the hardware constraints and the software engineering discipline needed to work within them.
 Automely provides dedicated embedded software engineers and product engineering teams, onboarded in 7 days.

-Dedicated engineers • 7-day onboarding • Firmware, IoT & medical device software • NDA on day one50+
+Dedicated engineers • 7-day onboarding • Firmware, IoT & medical device software • NDA on day oneClients Served

 Projects Delivered